 As you go on this journey to clear your data Microsoft will warn you about how clearing it will affect the recommendation ability of Cortana or typing experiences.

-It is, however, ultimately your decision on what data you want Microsoft to keep in order to improve your computing experience.
+It is, however, ultimately your decision on what data you want Microsoft to keep to improve your computing experience.